Picking family picture outfits is HARD!

 - Remember you’re coordinating and not matching.
 Ideally, you show up to the shoot looking like you just happened to be really well dressed wearing things that look good together without anyone saying “oh, hey, you match!”

 - Start with the hardest person (probably you).
 I tell women to pick what they’re going to wear first and then base outfits around their choice.
 This time around I actually picked Adelaide’s dress first.
 I didn’t have anything I wanted her to wear and knew I wanted her to be the one subtle pattern.
 I bought two dresses from Zara as options.
-I also knew I had to buy something for Westley who is growing like a week so I put together Lincoln’s and Ben’s outfits and made sure Westley was in a coordinating neutral.
+I also knew I had to buy something for Westley who is growing like a weed so I put together Lincoln’s and Ben’s outfits and made sure Westley was in a coordinating neutral.
 I picked a brown for Westley that was darker than Ben’s sweater so he wouldn’t blend into Dad for the pictures.

 - Go for texture!
 Especially if you’re sticking with neutrals, pick pieces with lots of texture.
 I love the dimension the knits on Lincoln and Westley give the picture.
 My blouse, too, while being a solid color, has lots of texture going on.